JOB DESCRIPTION:

 BENEFITS:

-Medical, dental, life insurance, 401K, ample paid time off including spring break, July, Thanksgiving, and Christmas.
+Medical, dental, life insurance, 401K, ample paid time off including spring break, July, Thanksgiving, and Christmas. $6,000 sign on bonus.

 All offers for employment with Moody Clinic are contingent upon the candidate having successfully completed a criminal background check.